mcle0316/cupcakes/Products/cookies/peanut-butter.md

 image: cookies/cookie-3.jpg
 ---

-This is a chocolate cupcake with peanut butter icing!
+This is a classic peanut butter cookie topped off with a little reeses peanut butter cup in every one.